-The first thing you will want to do on any motorcycle is to remove the “plug wire” from the spark plug.
-This wire connects to your motorcycle’s coils and are pretty easy to remove.
-In most bikes you will just pull up on the plug wires lightly to separate them from the spark plug.
+The first thing you want to do on any motorcycle is remove the plug wires from the spark plugs.
+Depending on the model, your bike may have up to four spark plugs.
+The wire connects to your motorcycle’s coils and is easy to remove.
+On most bikes, you’ll pull up on the plug wire lightly to separate it from the spark plug.

-The next thing to do is to remove the actual plug.
-To do so, insert a socket over the spark plug and turn counter clockwise until the plug comes out.
+Next, you want to remove the plug.
+Insert a socket wrench over the spark plug and turn counterclockwise until the plug comes out.

 Now inspect the plug to check the color and burn.
-You can actually learn a lot about your bikes running condition just by looking into the color of the plug.
-For instance, if the plug is really dark in color and moist you could be running your bike too rich.
-The best plug is one that looks to have an even burn and resembles a toasted marshmallow.
-You are looking for a light tan/grey even burn all the way around the spark plug.
+You can learn a lot about your bike’s running condition by the plug’s color.
+If the plug is moist and dark in color, you could be running your bike too hard.
+What’s ideal is a plug that looks to have an even burn and resembles a toasted marshmallow.
+Look for an even, light tan/grey burn around the spark plug.

-After inspecting the plug, it is time to put that new plug in.
-But before you do, you’ll want to check the gap of your plug with your gap tool.
-The best way to know the gap for your bike is to look in the manual for your specific bike.
-To use the gap tool, simply insert the plug in at the thinnest section of your spark plug and slide up until you reach the desired gap.
+Once you’ve inspected and discarded the plug, it’s time to replace it.
+First, check the gap of the plug with your gap tool.
+The best way to know the gap for your specific bike is to refer to the owner’s manual.
+To use the gap tool, insert the plug at the thinnest section of your spark plug and slide it up until you reach the desired gap.

-Lastly you will want to put everything back in its proper place and reverse order as you took it apart.
-I say a good rule of thumb when putting the plugs back in is to hand tighten the plugs to avoid stripping out the threads.
-After hand tightening the plugs, you will want to lightly snug the plugs into the cylinder head with the socket ever so lightly.
-Remember, don’t gorilla grip it.
-Soft hands.
-After that, put those plug wires back on the plug and you will be back in business.
+The last step is to put everything back in its proper place in the reverse order you took it apart.
+A good rule of thumb when putting the plugs back in is to hand tighten them to avoid stripping the threads.
+Gently secure the plugs into the cylinder head with the socket wrench.
+Finally, put the plug wires back on, and you’re ready to go.